 Independent insurance agencies can really benefit from joining an insurance cluster — you immediately gain bargaining clout with insurance companies, and there are many added benefits you gain from the structure and support of a cluster group.

-- Education and training: an insurance cluster group that is invested in making its members succeed will offer access to professional training (such as CE) as well as informal training in the shape of webinars, online courses, blogs, and more.
+- Education and training: An insurance cluster group that is invested in making its members succeed will offer access to professional training (such as CE) as well as informal training in the shape of webinars, online courses, blogs, and more.

 Don’t go joining the first insurance cluster you find, or the one with the most carriers.
 Do your research, and at the very least find the answers to these questions before you make your decision.
+That is the way you will choose the best insurance cluster group for your needs.

 What are the requirements to join?